-- Aside from a few undeveloped drive-in sites along Cottonwood Rd, next to the creek, all of the camping is primitive.
+- Aside from a few undeveloped drive-in sites along Cottonwood Rd, next to the creek, most of the camping is primitive.

 - There are a few very small sections of private land but they are well marked along the Cottonwood Rd section of the route.

 - There is also a small motel available on route in the town of Big Water, UT.